Timmmm/json2cbor/Readme.md

 # JSON2CBOR

-This is a really (really) simple program for converting JSON to CBOR.
+This repo contains two really simple programs to convert JSON to CBOR and vice versa.
 It does the transformation using [`serde-transcode`](https://github.com/sfackler/serde-transcode).

 ## Install